melwinVincent/ionic3-star-rating/README.md

 ## Options (all are optional, default values are set in the component)

-* activeIcon : can specify the icon name for active rating (icon name should be from the https://ionicframework.com/docs/ionicons/  ,  default is set to 'ios-star');
+* activeIcon (string) : can specify the icon name for active rating (icon name should be from the https://ionicframework.com/docs/ionicons/  ,  default is set to 'ios-star');
-* defaultIcon : can specify the default icon name (icon name should be from the https://ionicframework.com/docs/ionicons/  , default is set to 'ios-star-outline');
+* defaultIcon (string): can specify the default icon name (icon name should be from the https://ionicframework.com/docs/ionicons/  , default is set to 'ios-star-outline');
-* activeColor : can specify the active color for the active rating icon (should be a valid color code, default is set to '#488aff')
+* activeColor (string): can specify the active color for the active rating icon (should be a valid color code, default is set to '#488aff')
-* defaultColor : can specify the default color for the rating icon (should be a valid color code, default is set to '#f4f4f4')
+* defaultColor (string): can specify the default color for the rating icon (should be a valid color code, default is set to '#f4f4f4')
-* readonly : default is set to "false", change to "true" and make it read only.
+* readonly (string): default is set to "false", change to "true" and make it read only.
 End user won't be able to change the rating then.
-* rating : default is set to 3. input can be of type **number** or **string** (*assign any number from 1 to 5, floating numbers are also accepted, Math.round(parseFloat(rating) is done for all inputs*).
+* rating (string or number): default is set to 3. input can be of type **number** or **string** (*assign any number from 1 to 5, floating numbers are also accepted, Math.round(parseFloat(rating) is done for all inputs*).

-# Step-2
+## Step-2

 ### you have to import the StarRatingModule in the module.ts of your parent component as follows
 ```